-The most common adverse reactions (≥10%) with XYNTHA in adult and pediatric previously treated patients (PTPs) were headache, arthralgia, pyrexia, and cough.
+The most common adverse reactions ( $\geq 10\%$ ) with XYNTHA in adult and pediatric PTPs were headache, arthralgia, pyrexia, and cough.

 6.1 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.